Dressing the Princess

 Visitors to the Vlei will have been struck by the remarkable transformation that has occurred over the last four years.
 Slowly, the neglected and degraded areas around the vlei are taking on a new life, as hundreds of newly established fynbos plants begin to grow and flower.

-This transformation has been enabled by a collaboration of organisations and passionate volunteers, on a project affectionately called Dressing the Princess.
+This transformation was initiated by a collaboration of organisations and passionate volunteers, on a project affectionately called Dressing the Princess.

 In July 2008 the City was approached by Kelvin Cochrane (Cape Flats Wetlands Forum) and an NGO called Biowatch with a proposal to rehabilitate the area to the south-east of Princess Vlei.
 In August 2008 the City signed a Memorandum of Agreement (MOA) with Cochrane, Biowatch and the South African National Biodiversity Institute (SANBI).
 This followed Cochrane's success in creating the Bottom Road natural sanctuary on the banks of Zeekovlei.
 The City was represented by City Parks, as the custodian of the land, and the Biodiversity Management Branch of the Environmental Resource Management Department, as the conservation authority.

 During the campaign, some 5000 plain sand fynbos plants, including Restios, Ericas and Serrurias, some strandveld, and approximately 200 trees were planted.
 The reintroduction of fynbos plants is starting to attract pollinators and other animals.

-Cochrane has extensively involved local schools, who have each adopted a plot to plant and care for, local residents and other volunteers.
-They have landscaped the area, planted indigenous vegetation and started building pathways.
-The students of Lotus River High have also been growing plants for the site.
-The City has provided technical and operational support such as tools, mechanical plants and transport.
-SANBI and Working for Wetlands have provided labour and plants.
+Cochrane extensively involved local schools which adopted a plot to plant and care for, local residents and other volunteers.
+The students of Lotus High have also been growing plants for the site.
+The City provided technical and operational support such as tools, mechanical plants and transport.
+SANBI and Working for Wetlands provided labour and plants.

-Apart from restoring the vegetation and ecological systems, this project also sets out to engage local communities, educate school children and others about the importance of fynbos, and demonstrate to the City that Princess Vlei is not a “lost cause” - the argument some have used to justify giving it up to private development.
+Apart from restoring the vegetation and ecological systems, this project also aimed to engage local communities, educate school children and others about the importance of fynbos, and demonstrate to the City that Princess Vlei is not a “lost cause” - the argument some have used to justify giving it up to private development.

 The Cape Flats Wetland Forum